SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Water security and water storage are vitally important to any version of preparedness plans.
 There is no getting around the fact that we need to have an answer for water in a disaster.
 Every year we see a city in America lose access to clean water.
 This could be from a hurricane or an earthquake.

-The sanitization of water is not only something that you can do with very few supplies, its also something you need to become proficient at.
-No matter what your water filter tells you, only boiling water give you a 100% assurance that all the bacteria are dead in that water.
+The sanitization of water is not only something that you can do with very few supplies but its also something you need to become proficient at.
+No matter what your water filter tells you, only boiling water gives you a 100% assurance that all the bacteria are dead in that water.

 Of course, that doesn’t mean that you are safe from things like viruses and chemical contaminants.
-Still, you can use charcoal and multiple filtering’s to assist with that.
+Still, you can use charcoal and filter multiple times to assist with that.